West Hartlepool War Memorial: World War I Memorial

 The 66 ft high obelisk monument made of grey Aberdeen granite and bronze sits on a pedestal.
 Bronze bas-relief of laurel wreaths are located at the top of the monument on each side.
 Another wreath is situated near the bottom with the town coat of arms and the motto "E Mare ex Industria" ("Industry comes from the Sea").
 There are also bronze wreaths on the pedestal.
 The plinth, with cyma-moulding, sits on a 77 ft wide, five terraced base; the five steps symbolise the number of years of World War I. There are a total of 1545 names to commemorate those from World War I. The twelve bronze panels honour the 1548 townsmen belonging to 75 different units of the Army, Royal Navy and Royal Air Force.

 A competition for the memorial design was managed by architect Ernest Newton, RA, who was then President of Royal Institute of British Architects.
 The winner was George J Coombs of Aberdeen.
 Coombs' design was apparently complete by 1921, when he died, and his plans were carried out by George Bennett Mitchell, Vice-President of the Institute of Scottish Architects.
 The memorial was built by D. G. Somerville and Company of London and A Fyfe and Son.
-It was cast at H. H. Martyn and Company.
-It is classified as a grade II monument.
+It was cast at H.H.
+Martyn & Co.
+It is classified as a Grade II monument.

 On 11 October 1923 the memorial was to be unveiled by the Earl of Durham (Frederick Lambton, 4th Earl of Durham), but he fell ill and his brother, Brigadier-General Charles Lambton performed the unveiling.
 It was dedicated by the Bishop of Durham.